Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Sine-Cosine chaotification technique

 \subsection{Stability analysis of the enhanced Duffing map}

-As can be seen in the previous section, the Duffing map \eqref{1} has three equilibria in which two of them are stable and one unstable, as illustrated in Table~\ref{tb:tabel1}.
-Thus, it is interesting to know whether the enhanced Duffing map \eqref{4} generates the same numbers or different numbers of equilibria when $ \alpha=2.75 $ and $ \beta=0.2 $.
-Besides that, it is crucial to investigate the stability of these equilibria.
+In the previous section \ref{sec-eqbm}, we have seen that the Duffing map \eqref{1} has three equilibrium points in which two of them are stable and the other unstable, as illustrated in Table~\ref{tb:tabel1}.
+So, it is interesting to know whether the enhanced Duffing map \eqref{4} generates the same numbers or different numbers of equilibria when $ \alpha=2.75 $ and $ \beta=0.2 $.
+Besides, it is important to investigate the stability of these equilibria.

-Three cases are selected to investigate the number of equilibria of the enhanced Duffing map \eqref{4} and its stability, as illustrated in Figure~\ref{fig:fixed2}.
-Since the eigenvalues of enhanced Duffing map satisfy the relation $ \lambda_1=-\lambda_2 $, Figure~\ref{fig:fixed2} depicts the equilibria of the enhanced Duffing map and the corresponding eigenvalue $\lambda_{1}$.
-The three cases are as follows: 1) when $ A=1 $ and $ B=1 $, the enhanced Duffing map \eqref{4} has only one stable equilibrium point, as shown in the green color of Figure~\ref{fig:fixed2}; 2) when $ A=2 $ and $ B=3 $, the enhanced Duffing map \eqref{4} has three different equilibria in which two of them are stable and one unstable, as shown in the red color of Figure~\ref{fig:fixed2}.
+We note that the eigenvalues of the enhanced Duffing map satisfy the relation $ \lambda_1=-\lambda_2 $.
+Three cases may be of interest to investigate the stability of equilibrium points of the enhanced Duffing map: 1) when $ A=1 $ and $ B=1 $, the enhanced Duffing map \eqref{4} has only one stable equilibrium point, as shown in the green color of Figure~\ref{fig:fixed2}; 2) when $ A=2 $ and $ B=3 $, the enhanced Duffing map \eqref{4} has three different equilibria in which two of them are stable and one unstable, as shown in the red color of Figure~\ref{fig:fixed2}.
 3) when $ A=15 $ and $ B=3.7 $, the enhanced Duffing map \eqref{4} has 25 different equilibria in which 15 equilibria are stable and 10 equilibria are unstable, as shown in the blue color of Figure~\ref{fig:fixed2}.

-It can be concluded that dependent on the values of parameters $ A $ and $ B $, the enhanced Duffing map~\eqref{4} can generate less, or equal, or greater than the number of equilibria of Duffing map~\eqref{1}.
+Thus, it can be concluded that depending on the values of the parameters $ A $ and $ B $, the enhanced Duffing map~\eqref{4} can generate equilibrium points less than or equal to or greater than those of the Duffing map~\eqref{1}.